BlaqueDevs/se-assignment-day-4-software-project-management-Oumatedy/README.md

 ### Core Issues Addressed by the Health Financing Software

-1️⃣ Limited Healthcare Access for Uninsured Kenyans
+i) Limited Access to Healthcare Due to Financial Barriers

-Many Kenyans lack health insurance, making quality healthcare unaffordable.
+Many Kenyans, especially those in informal employment, lack health insurance, making healthcare unaffordable.

-The software provides alternative financing options, ensuring that even uninsured individuals can receive medical treatment.
+The software connects patients with government subsidies, NGO funding, well-wishers, and micro-loans, ensuring they can access treatment without financial strain.

-2️⃣ Lack of Cost Transparency in Healthcare
+ii) Lack of Cost Transparency in Medical Expenses

-Patients often face unpredictable medical expenses, making financial planning difficult.
+Patients often face unpredictable and unclear hospital bills, making financial planning difficult.

-AI-driven cost estimations allow users to compare treatment prices and plan accordingly.
+AI-driven cost estimation provides real-time price comparisons for treatments, allowing users to plan better and avoid surprise expenses.

-3️⃣ Rigid and Inaccessible Payment Options
+iii) Fragmented and Rigid Payment Options

-Current healthcare financing solutions are often limited in flexibility.
-The platform offers micro-loans, pay-as-you-go, and installment plans, making payments manageable for different income levels.
+Existing healthcare financing options require fixed premiums or large upfront payments, which are impractical for many low-income individuals.

+This platform offers flexible financing, including:

+         Pay-as-you-go contributions.

+         Buy Now, Pay Later (BNPL) for healthcare.

+         Micro-loans with affordable repayment plans.

-4️⃣ Limited Hospital Networks in Existing Solutions
+iv) Limited Hospital Network in Current Solutions

-Many healthcare financing platforms restrict users to specific partner hospitals.
-This software expands hospital access, allowing patients to choose from a broader network of healthcare providers.
+Most health financing options are restricted to specific hospitals, limiting patient choices.

+The software expands hospital access by partnering with public, private, and mission hospitals, giving users more treatment options.

-5️⃣ Lack of Seamless Integration with Government and NGO Health Funding
+v) Difficult Access to Government & NGO Health Funding

-Many patients miss out on government subsidies and NGO health programs due to complex application processes.
+Many patients don’t know about or struggle to access existing health subsidies and NGO programs.

-The platform automates eligibility checks and connects users with NHIF and NGO support, reducing out-of-pocket costs.
+The software automates eligibility checks and allows users to apply for funds directly through the platform.

-Why These Issues Matter to the Target Audience
+### Why These Issues Matter to the Target Audience

-🔹 Low-Income Individuals & Families – Gain access to affordable, flexible healthcare financing options.
+- Low-Income Individuals & Families – Gain access to affordable, flexible healthcare financing options.

-🔹 Self-Employed & Informal Workers – Many do not have employer-provided insurance and need alternative payment solutions.
+- Self-Employed & Informal Workers – Many do not have employer-provided insurance and need alternative payment solutions.

-🔹 Hospital Administrators & Healthcare Providers – Can reduce unpaid bills and improve patient access to care.
+- Hospital Administrators & Healthcare Providers – Can reduce unpaid bills and improve patient access to care.

-🔹 Government & NGOs – More efficient allocation of subsidies and healthcare funding to those in need.
+- Government & NGOs – More efficient allocation of subsidies and healthcare funding to those in need.

-By addressing these challenges, the software improves healthcare affordability, accessibility, and financial transparency, ultimately enhancing the well-being of millions of Kenyans
+By addressing these challenges, the software improves healthcare affordability, accessibility, and financial transparency, ultimately enhancing the well-being of millions of Kenyans.